donomii/svarmr/README.md

 # svarmr

-A networked control bus and messaging system
+A networked control bus and messaging system, with many useful modules

 * Link the volume on all your devices
 * Automatically start torrents on a different machine